 Meet Kelly Pereira, our Admissions Coordinator!
-She has worked at Holland Christian Homes for 15 years, and she has been the first point of contact for countless people who are considering making HCH their home.
+She has worked at Holland Christian Homes since 2004, and she has been the first point of contact for countless people who are considering making HCH their home.

 Commonly Asked Questions

 Hi there, this is Kelly, your Admissions Coordinator for HCH!
 Below is a list of questions that we receive often, as people consider making HCH their home.
 Please email or call us if you have other questions, and we will do our best to answer!